Reviving 70s Nostalgia: Shared Power and Serenity for Modern Times

-7 lessons from the '70s to stay chill today
+7 lessons from the 70s to stay chill today

 1. Stay whimsical

-Flowing hair and hemlines.
-Folksy, funky music.
-Bold colors and mismatched patterns.
-There’s something so human about whimsy.
-In the age of AI and bots, whimsy feels necessary in our automated, robotic world.
-And after half a lifetime spent in efficiency, time-management mode, I need it too.
-What’s more, I have the confidence again to let it flow, and not worry what others think.
-The same way I did as a very little kid in the ‘70s.
+And after half a lifetime spent in efficiency, time-management mode, I’ve realized how essential whimsy is to feeling alive.
+What’s more, I have the confidence again to let it flow, and not worry what others think—the same way I did as a 70s kid.

 2. Balance natural with synthetic

-The ‘70s had a natural-synthetic dichotomy.
 Planet earth and disco balls.
 Fresh-squeezed orange juice and “natural” tasting Tang.
 TV shows about life in space or back on the prairie.
-No, we can’t all live life on the frontier, in some romantic way.
+No, we can’t all live life off the land in some romantic way.
+And would we really want to?

 3. Accept contradiction

-The ‘70s were filled with contradictions.
+The 70s were filled with contradictions.
 Just take the palette that colored the decade.

 For some, avocado green, harvest gold, and burnt orange meant celebrating the social changes taking hold as right and natural.